Common Sense —

 See Ruling Class Spirit below.

 The individual is the most fundamental unit in society.
 They make up the ranks of both the ruling class and the masses.
 For purposes of social management it is vital to keep the individual as isolated from their comrades as much as possible.
 Surrounded by thousands or millions with similar social interests, it is imperative that the individual of the masses always be discouraged from forming a natural grouping of solidarity with their peers against ruling class interests.

 A word or phrase filled with meanings and assumptions, the function of which is to direct the thought and actions of the individual to favor the ruling class agenda.
 Labels are dispensed through the Establishment and latch onto the individual’s conditioned ego and take it over.
-The weaker and more insecure the ego, the easier it is to colonized, and the more dominance the Establishment label over that individual.
+The weaker and more insecure the ego, the easier it is to colonize, and the more dominance the Establishment label will have over that individual.